Latest broker research reports with buy, hold and sell recommendations for sectors with sector reports.

 for all stocks

-In our monthly Hotels update we have summarized key events of the domestic hotel industry, new hotels signing/addition by key players during the month and pricing trend of key cities for August, 2025.
+In our monthly Hotels update we have summarized key events of the domestic hotel industry, new hotels signing/addition by key players during the month and pricing trend of key cities in December, 2025.
 We have analyzed pricing of 171 hotels with ~33,000 keys across 8 cities to understand the trend over last 24 months (Exhibit 1-8).
-The industry had another month of ADR improvement on both YoY as well as MoM in key selected markets.
-We anticipate further strengthening of ADR aided by festive season followed by wedding season.
-We remain positive on domestic hospitality space led by demand-supply mismatch, FTA, increased corporate travel, and MICE will aid...
+The month witnessed mixed trend on ADR front on YoY, while on MoM ADR increased marginally.
+With the airlines fiasco in the start of the month, hotels witnessed booking cancellations.
+However, later demand improved with year-end travel plans and Christmas vacations.
+We remain optimistic on domestic hospitality growth story over...

-We prefer TVS Motors, Hero Motocorp, and Bajaj Auto in 2Ws (Eicher seems fully valued at CMP); M&M (non-coverage) as a play in the PV/LCV/tractor segment, followed by Maruti in PVs.
+We prefer TVS Motors in 2Ws (Eicher seems fully valued at CMP); M&M (non-coverage) as a play in the PV/LCV/tractor segment, followed by Maruti in PVs.
 We also like Ashok Leyland in the CV space, followed by a close watch on Eicher (VECV) for any market share gains.